Sw1n/Sw1n/README.md

 - 👋 Hi, I’m @Sw1n
-- I'm a digital public services coach and strategist and a consultant in Innovation.
+- I'm a digital public services coach and strategist and a consultant in innovation.
 - I previsouly worked for the French Gov.
 - I'm also one of the three co-founders of a civic tech startup.
 - I'm currently learning Ruby and python.